 Without MonsterInsights, setting up custom dimensions on your site can be tricky and time-consuming, especially when you’re not tech savvy.
 MonsterInsights makes it easy to set up custom dimensions on your WordPress site in just a few clicks, without having to edit your Google Analytics tracking code.

 To be able to set up custom dimensions on your site, you’ll need the MonsterInsights Custom Dimensions addon.
 A few custom dimensions you can set up using the MonsterInsights plugin are:

 - Author: If you run a multi-author blog, you can identify who the most popular author is on your blog.

 - Category: You can track the performance of different categories of your site.

 - Post type: If you have several custom post types, you can track the performance of each post type.

-- Published at: You can track if your latest posts are getting traction among your readers.
+- Published at: You can track whether your latest posts are gaining traction among your readers.

 - Tags: You can track the performance of different tags on your site.